sjwang1100/15-466-f24-base1/README.md

-# (TODO: your game's title)
+# Whack-a-Key

-Author: (TODO: your name)
+Author: Shao-Ju Wang

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This game is adapted from Whackamole game, and does need the user to check the location of the popped up key before they press the key.

 Screen Shot: